zukoedam/clubhouse-demo/README.md

 ### Membership updates

-If you've made updates to your own clubhouse that uses the `mintAddress` from the members list then you'll need to keep your collection up to date until y00ts mints out.
+Because this application doesn't pull live data directly from the blockchain you'll need to keep your collection up to date until all y00ts are revealed.
+Unrevealed y00ts show up with the ID "????".
 A Github workflow called [Membership](./.github/workflows/members.yml) has been provided.
 This workflow can be run manually to update your membership data, or you can modify it to run automatically using a [schedule](https://docs.github.com/en/actions/using-workflows/events-that-trigger-workflows#schedule). **Please don't run this more than once an hour.**

+Note that clubhouses that had their members list generated prior to June 21, 2023 will have the real IDs instead of "????".
+The y00ts team has since removed these IDs.